End new oil, gas and coal funding to reach net zero, says IEA | Headlines

 The 2015 Paris Agreement on climate change aims to cap the rise in temperatures to as close as possible to 1.5 degrees Celsius above pre-industrial times to avoid the most devastating impacts of climate change, which requires net zero greenhouse gas emissions by 2050.
 The number of countries which have pledged to reach net zero has grown, but even if their commitments are fully achieved, there will still be 22 billion tonnes of carbon dioxide worldwide in 2050 which would lead to temperature rise of around 2.1C by 2100, the IEA said in its "Net Zero by 2050" report.

-It sets out more than 400 milestones to achieving net zero in the report, intended to guide the next round of global climate talks which will take place in November in Scotland, and was requested by the UK President of those talks, Alok Sharma. "(This is) a massive blow to the fossil fuel industry.
+It sets out more than 400 milestones to achieving net zero in the report, intended to guide the next round of global climate talks in November in Scotland, and was requested by the British president of those talks, Alok Sharma. "(This is) a massive blow to the fossil fuel industry.
 This is a complete turnaround of the fossil-led IEA from five years ago," said Dave Jones, global programme lead at Ember think-tank.

 Environmental activists had previously said the IEA https://www.reuters.com/article/idUSKBN1XM2DV, whose analysis and data underpin energy policies of governments and companies around the world, underestimated the role of renewable power in its reports.
 RENEWABLES